Skip to main content ↓

 Purple Briefcase

-“When I first left college I attended a job fair and noticed a fellow job seeker who was dressed from head to toe in various shades of purple.
-Close to 30 years later, I remembered him because of how much he stood out.
+“When I first left college I attended a job fair and noticed a fellow jobseeker who was dressed from head to toe in various shades of purple.
+Close to 30 years later, I remember him because of how much he stood out.
 The problem is, he stood out for the wrong reasons.“

 “Purple Briefcase is geared to help students stand out and be memorable in their job search process just enough, without being over the top.”—Brian Keenan, President